Other Parks services

 Council aims for a two to three week turn around for all mowing in urban areas, with the frequency changing to suit the season and growth patterns of the grass.
 This is subject to weather conditions and other priorities.
-High profile areas are mown more frequently.
-(What is a high profile area?)
+High profile areas such as Council Regional Parks are mown more frequently.

 Mowing of parks in outlying areas and the slashing of rural road verges are undertaken as required.

-Sports grounds are generally mown more frequently than park areas to meet the requirements of the particular groups using the grounds.
-The grass is cut shorter in summer for cricket than in winter for soccer and rugby.
+Sports grounds are generally mown more frequently than park areas in order to meet the requirements of the particular groups using the grounds.
+An example is that the grass is cut shorter in summer for cricket than in winter for soccer and rugby.

 How often is a park mown in wet weather?